No results found. Try again with different words?

 We will show you how to create the translated version of your page in just a couple of steps:

-Step 1 – Navigate to Dashboard > Pages and check the column next to the page titles in the pages list.
+Step 1 – Navigate to Pages and check the column next to the page titles in the pages list.
 You will notice the WPML language options for each page.
 All pages are in your default language, and the column contains flags of the other language available.

 Step 2 – To create a page version in another language, just click on the “+” icon in the desired language column.
 This will open an Advanced Translation Editor that will allow line-by-line translation.